JungHanji/OnlineWallpaper/README.md

 ### Attention!
 ---
 This project only works on Linux.
-By default, it is designed for hyprland (hyprpaper), but in the settings section (in the application itself) you can set commands to set the wallpaper
+By default, it is designed for hyprpaper, but in the settings section (in the application itself) you can set commands to set the wallpaper